awsdocs/amazon-eks-user-guide/doc_source/control-plane-logs.md

    aws --version
    ```

    If your AWS CLI version is below 1\.16\.139, you must first update to the latest version\.
-To install or upgrade the AWS CLI, see [Installing the AWS command line interface](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) in the *AWS Command Line Interface User Guide*\.
+To install or upgrade the AWS CLI, see [Installing the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) in the *AWS Command Line Interface User Guide*\.

 1. Update your cluster's control plane log export configuration with the following AWS CLI command\.
 Substitute your cluster name and desired endpoint access values\.
 **Note**